-Effective 6/5/20 - With the County going Green, SPWA will remain closed to the public indefinitely.
-The office will remain open Monday through Friday 8am - 4:30pm for mail, phone calls, fax and emails.
+***On Monday, September 20th the business office of the Southwestern PA Water Authority will be closed to the public until further notice.
+The office will remain active Monday - Friday 8am to 4:30pm to process mail, phone calls, faxes, and emails.

 Leaks can happen at any time, although there are certain causes that are more likely than others.
 The easiest way to determine if you have a leak is to shut off all water-using appliances, faucets and outside watering tools (do not shut off the main water line to your home), and then check to see if the dial on your water meter has stopped moving.
 If you are sure no water is being used inside or outside the home, and the indicator continues to move, you probably have a leak.
 At that point, you need to determine where the leak is coming from.